 To apply for the Small Business Grant Fund or the Retail, Hospitality and Leisure Grant Fund through us, use the Apply for a business support grant button below.

-We are pleased to announce that the government is providing a further Discretionary Fund to the existing Business Support Grants.
-This is to help support businesses that did not meet the criteria for the current Business Support Grants.
-The Discretionary Fund will provide support to some small businesses with ongoing fixed property-related costs that are able to demonstrate a significant drop in income as a result of the coronavirus pandemic restriction measures.
+The Discretionary Small Business Support Grants Fund provides support to some small and micro businesses with ongoing fixed property-related costs that can demonstrate a significant drop in income as a result of the coronavirus pandemic restriction measures.

 Self-Employment Income Support Scheme